-Showing a steer is a lot of hard work and you have to be willing to take a lot of responsibilities.
+Showing a steer is a lot of hard work and you have to be willing to take on a lot of responsibility.
 You have to make sure you walk your steer everyday.
-You also have to rinse and brush the animal hair constantly because you are trying to make it grow.
-You also need to get them use to walking with a halter and making sure they get use to being shown with a show stick.
+You also have to rinse and brush the animal hair everyday to make it grow all in the same direction.
+You will need to get them use to walking with a halter and show stick to make sure they get use to being shown.
 If you are a first time showman, you don't want this to be the first animal you show.